enterprisey/EnterpriseyBot/README.md

 dyknotifier
 ===========

-A relatively simple Python Wikipedia bot built using [wiktools](//github.com/alexz-enwp/wikitools) which will notify an editor if an article they had created/expanded was nominated for DYK by someone else.
+A Python [Wikipedia bot](http://en.wikipedia.org/wiki/Wikipedia:Bots/Requests_for_approval/APersonBot_2) built using [Pywikibot](http://www.mediawiki.org/wiki/Manual:Pywikibot) which will notify an editor if an article they had created/expanded was nominated for DYK by someone else.